natehalsey/julia-set/README.md

 # Julia Set

-Creates a beautiful zooming julia set for your pleasure
+Creates a beautiful julia set for your pleasure

 ![obfuscation](obfuscationCode.png)